Anton Boisen: History

 Born in Bloomington, Indiana, Boisen was the son of Hermann Balthsar Boisen and Elisabeth Louisa (Louise) Wylie.
 Both his father and his maternal grandfather, Theophilus Adam Wylie from whom his middle name stemmed, were professors at Indiana University.
 When his father died in 1884, his family moved into Theophilus Wylie's home.

 Boisen graduated from Indiana University in 1897 and taught French and German, first in high school then later as a tutor at the university.
 During this period he had the first of several major psychotic episodes he would experience.
 Recovering from it, Boisen went on to study forestry and graduate from the Yale University School of Forestry in 1905.
 He went on to work for the U.S. Forest Service for several years before having a second psychotic episode.

 He entered the Union Theological Seminary in the City of New York and graduated in 1911.
 Boisen moved from the Presbyterian to the Congregational Church, and worked for the next ten years in rural church survey work, in pastorates in both Kansas and Maine.
 For two years during World War I, Boisen worked with the YMCA in Europe.
 In 1917, Boisen returned from Europe and experienced another breakdown, but recovered to accept an offer to join the Interchurch World Movement.
 As part of that work, he moved to North Dakota to conduct a rural survey.

-When the Interchurch World Movement collapsed in 1920, Boisen again fell victim to psychosis, and his family had him hospitalized at Westboro State Hospital, where it took him fifteen months to recover.
+When the Interchurch World Movement collapsed in 1920, Boisen again fell victim to psychosis, and his family had him hospitalized at Westborough State Hospital, where it took him fifteen months to recover.
 While at Westboro, Boisen experienced a religious calling to work to bring religion and medicine closer together.